 In big (and some small) design companies, a website cannot be created without a style guide to back it up.
 It’s a communication document that levels out the expectations of all those involved in the project.
 It’s also a way of making sure there are no surprises in the end.
 Even if you’re not working in a team, a style guide can make your life easier.
 It is a crucial step towards creating a successful professional website.
 It’s the touchstone in the process that will keep you focused and help you achieve a more cohesive design.

-The Wix editor offers endless possibilities, making for an exciting and refreshing design process.
+The Wix editor offers endless possibilities - like image slideshows as just one example, making for an exciting and refreshing design process.
 But watch out!
 This wealth of design possibilities can just as well throw you off track.
 A style guide will always help you steer back into the right direction thus saving you a lot of time.
 By creating a style guide you are effectively establishing rules that will make the design process more efficient and help the final website achieve its purpose.

 How to Prepare a Style Guide

 Before approaching the editor grab a pencil and paper and construct your guidelines.
 Web guidelines keep everything consistent, from website header design to navigation structure.
 You can also take a look at current web design trends to find some inspiration before you get started.